-3. Obtain the MissionLab distribution (if you haven't yet).
-You can download the latest distribution of MissionLab (mlab-6.0.tar.gz) from our web page:
+- 2. Make sure you have an enough disk space to install MissionLab (300 MB minimum; 400 MB recommended). - 3.
+Obtain the latest MissionLab distribution (if you haven't yet).
+You can download the latest distribution of MissionLab (MissionLab-7.0.tar.gz) from our web page: